Unreal C++ speedrun

 They’re great for reducing editor startup time and ingame loading screen times: you can issue a load well in advance and only do a last-resort synchronous block when your player was unexpectedly quick.
 For instance, you could have an invisible trigger leading up to a boss room, that started loading the textures of the boss while the player is traversing the last corridor.

 Note that UPROPERTYs are set AFTER your C++ constructor has returned.
 Therefore, you cannot read their values just yet.
-The equivalent for a BP construction script is OnConstruction.
-Various other callbacks are also invoked after properties have been written, such as PostInitProperties or PostLoad.
+Various callbacks are invoked after properties have been written, such as OnConstruction, PostInitProperties or PostLoad.
+You can use these to react to the new values.
+The editor has additional callbacks for “live” editing of properties in the Details panel once an object has been constructed and loaded, such as PostEditChangeProperty or PostEditChangeChainProperty.

 UBlueprint